wolfnet/wordpressplugin/ReadMe.txt

 = The "Twenty Fifteen" theme shows some of the disclaimer text is hidden behind the sidebar.
 How can I fix this? =

-The Wolfnet plugin automatically adds the required text to the footer of the site.
+The WolfNet plugin automatically adds the required text to the footer of the site.
 Unfortunately information in the footer can not always be properly styled by the plugin.
-Footer formatting issues can be resolved with CSS either by writing the CSS into the sites theme or by adding the CSS to the Wolfnet settings.
-To add custom CSS to the Wolfnet settings, in your dashboard go to "Wolfnet" > "Edit CSS"  and add css to the "Public CSS" area of the form.
+Footer formatting issues can be resolved with CSS either by writing the CSS into the sites theme or by adding the CSS to the WolfNet settings.
+To add custom CSS to the WolfNet settings, in your dashboard go to "Wolfnet" > "Edit CSS"  and add CSS to the "Public CSS" area of the form.

 The following CSS will resolve the layout issue in the "Twenty Fifteen" theme: